Worried about weight loss during pregnancy?

 To achieve that, you don’t actually need to follow the old saying to “eat for two”!

 How many calories should a pregnant woman eat?

-According to the latest research, you only really need an extra 300 calories per day when pregnant.
+And the latest research suggests an extra 300 calories per day in the third trimester.

-That’s the equivalent of eating an apple with 2 tablespoons of peanut butter, or 1 cup of 2% cottage cheese with half a cup of mashed banana.
+That’s the equivalent of eating an apple with two tablespoons of peanut butter or one cup of 2% cottage cheese with half a cup of mashed banana.

 Not craving any of those?
 We’ve got lots more healthy and nutritious pregnancy snack ideas for you.

-However, no weight gain for the first trimester is perfectly normal ‒ baby won’t be needing much by way of nutrients until about week 16 of your pregnancy.
+No weight gain for the first trimester is perfectly normal—baby won’t be needing much by way of nutrients until about week 16 of your pregnancy.

-Not gaining weight during pregnancy second trimester could be a sign that baby’s not getting the nutrients they need, so if that’s the case, pay a visit to your doctor.
+But not gaining weight during the second trimester could be a sign that baby’s not getting the nutrients they need, so if that’s the case, pay a visit to your doctor.

 They might suggest a pregnancy meal plan or for you to increase your calorie intake.

 So, if weight gain is essential for growing a baby, why do some women actually lose weight while pregnant?